majestyjnr/python_sandbox/README.md

 # MY PYTHON SANDBOX

-## A bunch of starter files for a beginner in Python
+## A bunch of starter files for a beginner in Python.

 ## Table of Contents